Hydrogen diffusion in the lower mantle revealed by machine learning potentials

-Fig. S1a illustrates an example of MSD results for hydrous bridgmanite (\hbrg{15}{16}{48}{2}) at 3000 K and 25 GPa.
-During the initial few tens of femtoseconds, MSD as a function of time resembles that of ballistic motion.
-For the calculation of diffusion coefficients, we exclude this ballistic stage and only consider the portion of MSD which is a linear function of time.
+Figure~S1a illustrates an example of MSD results for hydrous bridgmanite (\hbrg{15}{16}{48}{2}) at 3000 K and 25 GPa.
+During the initial few tens of femtoseconds, MSD as a function of time resembles that of ballistic motion, {which means that the motion of particles is predominantly governed by their initial velocities, rather than by interactions with their surroundings or thermal fluctuations.} For the calculation of diffusion coefficients, we exclude this ballistic stage and only consider the portion of MSD which is a linear function of time.

-We obtain hydrogen diffusion coefficients for both bridgmanite and post-perovskite with four representative water concentrations ($\sim$175 ppm, $\sim$700 ppm, $\sim$1400 ppm, and $\sim$1.13 wt\%), three hydrogen incorporation mechanisms (i.e., (2H)\textsubscript{Mg}, (4H)\textsubscript{Si}, and (Mg + 2H)\textsubscript{Si}), and various pressures and temperatures (\tabref{1}, Table S1, and Table S2).
+We obtain hydrogen diffusion coefficients for both bridgmanite and post-perovskite with four representative water concentrations ($\sim$175 ppm, $\sim$700 ppm, $\sim$1400 ppm, and $\sim$1.13 wt\%), three hydrogen incorporation mechanisms (i.e., (2H)\textsubscript{Mg}, (4H)\textsubscript{Si}, and (Mg + 2H)\textsubscript{Si}), and various pressures and temperatures (Table~\ref{tab:1}, Table S1, and Table S2).

-As an example, \figref{summary} summarizes the results for systems that contain 1400 ppm of water.
+As an example, Figure~\ref{fig:summary} summarizes the results for systems that contain 1400 ppm of water.
 Similar trends are observed for other water concentrations.
-Calculations for post-perovskite are conducted only at 140 GPa \citep{Murakami2004a}.
+Calculations for post-perovskite are conducted only at 140 GPa \cite{Murakami2004a}.
 Bridgmanite melts at 4000 K and 25 GPa, and thus no data is displayed under this P/T condition.
 At 2000 K and 140 GPa, The slopes of all MSD-time plots are close to zero because no effective ion hop is observed during the total simulation time of 1 ns, and thus corresponding diffusivities cannot be derived.